Top 10 Scams Targeting Seniors & How to Avoid Them

 • Never write a personal check or pay in cash.
 Payment by a bank check on the organization’s name is a safer option.

 • If you are looking for a charity to support, search for a well-known organization and read online reviews about it.
-To support a specific cause, you can search for something like “best homeless kids charities” or “highly rated hurricane relief”.
 When you consider donation write the name of the charity in search engines with words like “review”, “complaints”, and “scam” to make sure it’s a legit organization.

 It is very important to donate wisely so your donations reach deserving people, not scammers.